Election Process for the ASO Address Council

 - In order to be accepted, candidates must state that they are familiar with the LACNIC Policy Development Process, the role of the ASO AC, and the forms in which the community can participate in these processes.

-- Only candidates who receive at least five expressions of support before expiry of the corresponding deadline may run in the election.
+- Only candidates who receive five expressions of support before expiry of the corresponding deadline may run in the election.

 - The information on the candidates (acknowledgment of nominations, expressions of support, candidate bios) will be published on LACNIC's website.